 - Florida Gas v.
-Texas Brine — As a result of the Bayou Corne salt mine collapse, a significant section of Mr. Cox’s gas pipeline was destroyed.
-In Louisiana state court, Mr. Cox was lead trial lawyer for the team that successfully tried the liability and apportionment phase of trial.
+Texas Brine — As a result of the Bayou Corne salt mine collapse, a significant section of Florida Gas’ gas pipeline was destroyed.
+In Louisiana state court, Mr. Cox led the team that prevailed in the liability and apportionment phases of trial.
 Shortly thereafter, the case was resolved confidentially and favorably.

-- After a three-week jury trial in Abilene, Texas, Mr. Cox secured a take nothing verdict for his client, the largest windfarm in the world, in a mass action by surrounding landowners seeking to shut down the windfarm as a nuisance.
-It was heralded as a landmark decision for the wind energy industry.
+- After a three-week jury trial in Abilene, Texas, Mr. Cox secured a take-nothing verdict for his client, the largest windfarm in the world, in a mass action by surrounding landowners seeking to shut down the windfarm as a public and private nuisance.
+The win was heralded as a landmark decision for the wind energy industry.
 Mr. Cox successfully defended the verdict all the way to the Texas Supreme Court.

 - Selected as a member of the American Board of Trial Advocates (ABOTA)

-- Recognized by his peers in D Magazine as one of the “Best Lawyers in Dallas” for eight consecutive years and prior to that “Best Lawyer Under 40” for five consecutive years
+- Recognized by his peers in D Magazine as one of the “Best Lawyers in Dallas” for 10 consecutive years and prior to that “Best Lawyer Under 40” for five consecutive years

 - Recognized as a “Litigation Star” by Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys, 2012-2019